Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 Consumer Reports measured lead levels against California Proposition 65's safe harbor level of 0.5 µg per day.
 This is one of the strictest standards globally.

-| Product Example | Lead per Serving | % Over Limit | Annual Exposure (1/day) | vs Safe Limit |
+| Product Example | Lead per Serving | % of Daily Limit | Annual Exposure (1/day) | vs Safe Limit |

 |---|---|---|---|---|